Thomas Percy (bishop of Dromore): Collections

 Percy's collection of c.120 volumes were kept by his daughters on his death and were presented to the Bodleian Libraries in 1933 by his great granddaughter, Miss Constance Meade.

 These were mainly literary works of the 17th-19th centuries, including annotated copies of Goldsmith, Johnson and other 18th century authors.
 Additionally, the collection includes a set of The Rambler (1756) with MS notes by Percy, and a set of The Idler (1761) with MS notes by Percy and Johnson.

 Printed ephemera, which had also been passed into the Meade family alongside Percy's books and papers, was given to John Johnson's collection of printed ephemera at the University Press in 1930.
 This is now part of the John Johnson collection at the Bodleian Library.

+The Percy Society (1840-1852) was founded to publish ballads with their accompanying music.
+Edward Francis Rimbault and William Chappell were among the members.